 Ironically, phobophobic individuals fear to develop a… phobia.
 Hearing or reading about the complexity of our brain and mind can make some individuals became afraid of developing mental disorders that will consequently alter the quality of their life.

 Taking a warm shower at the end of the day is an activity that most of us find relaxing and beneficial, while ablutophobe individuals may avoid it.
 The thought of bathing, cleaning, or washing can cause distress, shortness of breath, or accelerated heartbeat.

 The fear of bathing can be observed in children, but when it is experienced in adulthood as well, there can be severe physical and social effects.
 Similarly to other types of phobias, it is assumed that the cause of ablutophobia is a result of traumatic events that may have involved water.

 Without a doubt, there are many common and rare, weird phobias which affect the emotional and social aspect of an individual’s life.
-If you experience symptoms such as panic attack, shortness of breath or fear, it is recommended to seek professional help.
-Counselling or Cognitive Behavioral Therapy have been demonstrated effective in treating phobias.
+If you experience symptoms such as a panic attack, shortness of breath, or fear, it is recommended to seek professional help.
+Counselling and Cognitive Behavioral Therapy have been demonstrated as effective in treating phobias.